Street Fighter II V: Characters

 An executive officer at Interpol working as an informant for Shadaloo.
 After an Interpol conference in which Inspector Dorai is appointed to head the investigation into Shadaloo, Balrog hires Cammy and orders her to assassinate him.
 He tells her that Interpol secretly ordered the hit and that Dorai is a double agent who replaces the drug cartels he shuts down with a new one, with himself as its leader.
 Suspicions are raised when it is suggested that only a senior Interpol officer would have known of his investigations into Shadaloo.
 After it is revealed to Interpol Dorai is still alive, Balrog orders Cammy to finish the job.
 She visits Dorai in his hospital room, where she is attacked by an enraged Fei Long and eventually captured.
 Fei Long, with Cammy's help, discovers his secret after his cover story's inconsistencies are compared.
 Prior to his arrest, Cammy takes revenge against Balrog for giving her fraudulent reasons for the assassination.
 Unlike his in-game portrayal, Balrog is highly intelligent.
 Despite retaining his large build and intimidating stature, Balrog does not participate in any fights and only shows up in his boxing gear in the second version of the ending credits.
-He is known as M. Bison in the Japanese version.
+His full name is Gerard Balrog in the English version and he is known as Mike Bison in the Japanese version.